Lee20171010/symbol-window/SPEC.md

     -   *Challenge:* Indexing thousands of files takes time.
     -   *Solution:* **Hybrid Transition Strategy**.
         -   While indexing is in progress, the extension continues to use the existing "LSP + Deep Search" mechanism.
-        -   Once indexing is complete, the UI seamlessly switches to "Database Mode", and the "Deep Search" controls (kebab menu) are hidden.
+        -   Once indexing is complete, the UI seamlessly switches to "Database Mode" (labeled as **PROJECT WORKSPACE (DATABASE)**), and the "Deep Search" controls (kebab menu) are hidden.
         -   Show a non-intrusive progress indicator (Status Bar) during indexing.
 2.  **LSP Bottleneck:**
     -   *Challenge:* Flooding the LSP with `getDocumentSymbol` requests can cause high CPU usage or crashes.
     -   *Solution:* **Smart Scheduler**.
-        -   **Batching:** Process files in small batches (e.g., 5 files) with delays between batches.
+        -   **Batching:** Process files in small batches (e.g., 20 files) with delays between batches.
         -   **User Preemption:** If the user triggers a search or interacts with the editor, pause the background indexing to prevent UI lag.
 3.  **File Filtering:**
     -   *Challenge:* Indexing irrelevant files (minified JS, logs, node_modules) wastes resources.